oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>http</td>
-<td>Invokes a specific method towards a Web Service or RESTful API.
+<td>Invokes a specific method towards a Web Service/REST API.
 </td
 </tr>

 <tr>
 <td>httpHeader</td>
-<td>This function groups together a variable number of string arguments containing HTTP header entries for usage with the http() and httpGet() functions.
+<td>This function groups a variable number of HTTP header entries for usage with other HTTP functions.
 </td>
 </tr>